 (For a more detailed report on where to go and where to stay in Tuscany check out our special Agriturismo Tuscany guide.)

-As just mentioned, the area is possibly the most popular in the world for farmstays, or agriturismi as we should call them in Italy, and many foreign visitors have also caught on to it as undoubtedly the best way to really discover the beauty of the Tuscan countryside and its associated culture.
+As just mentioned, the area is possibly the most popular in the world for farmstays or agriturismo as we should call them in Italy, and many foreign visitors have also caught on to it as undoubtedly the best way to really discover the beauty of the Tuscan countryside and its associated culture.

-Olive farms, wine groves, rustic red tiled farmhouses and huge, hearty meals of the finest local produce, the Tuscan landscape and lifestyle has beguiled many for generations and, for those that can afford it, is very popular for second homes.
+Olive farms, wine groves, rustic red tiled farmhouses and huge, hearty meals of the finest local produce; the Tuscan landscape and lifestyle have beguiled many for generations and, for those that can afford it, is extremely popular for second (or third!) homes.

-Chianti is usually the first place tourists from Florence and Siena encounter rural Tuscany.
+Chianti is usually the first place tourists from Florence, and from the similarly popular Siena, encounter rural Tuscany.
 It forms a rough triangle between Florence, Siena and Arezzo, and is an area steeped in food and especially wine heritage.
-Chianti wines are perhaps Italy’s most highly regarded and there is a huge amount of wine tourism in the region; many agriturismo in Tuscany have their own vineyards, but in Chianti the majority do.
+Chianti wines are perhaps Italy’s most highly regarded and there is a huge amount of wine tourism in the region; many agriturismo in Tuscany will have their own vineyards, and in Chianti more so again.

-This being the home of agriturismo, Agriturismi in Tuscany are generally top range affairs, with a quality and aesthetic that’s hard to beat.
+This whole region is the home of the agriturismo concept and so Agriturismi in Tuscany are generally top range, and quite luxury affairs, with a quality and aesthetic that’s hard to beat.
 You’ll be spoiled for choice.

 Over the years rural Umbria has evolved from being a remote feeling backwater to something of a new Tuscany and has become enormously popular with cultured holiday makers and aspiring second home owners, both Italian and foreign.